vl00/CSharp.MethodInterceptor/README.md

 # DotNet.MethodInterceptor

-see the sample code below:
+How to use?
+See the sample code below :

 ```
-using Common;
-using DotNet.MethodInterceptor;
-using Microsoft.Extensions.Configuration;
-using Microsoft.Extensions.DependencyInjection;
-using Microsoft.Extensions.DependencyInjection.Extensions;
-using Microsoft.Extensions.Logging;
-using rg;
-using System;
-using System.Collections.Generic;
-using System.Diagnostics;
-using System.IO;
-using System.Linq;
-using System.Reflection;
-using System.Text;
-using System.Text.RegularExpressions;
-using System.Threading;
-using System.Threading.Tasks;
+using ...

 namespace TestNs.DotNet.MethodInterceptor;